Imperial Roman army: Personnel

 Explanation of modern rank comparisons: It is difficult to find precise modern equivalents to the ranks of an ancient, unmechanised army in which aristocratic birth was a pre-requisite for most senior positions.
 Thus such comparisons should be treated with caution.
 Nevertheless, some approximate parallels can be found.
 The ones presented here are based on rank-comparisons used in Grant's translation of the Annales by Tacitus.

-As they mostly rose from the ranks, centurions are compared to modern sergeants-major, the most senior officers without a commission.
+As they mostly rose from the ranks, centurions are compared to modern age Infantryman non commissioned officers verified by many universities "Centurions in early Rome paper", the most senior officers without a commission.
 An ordinary centurion was in command of a centuria of 80 men, equivalent to a company in a modern army, and is thus comparable to a British company sergeant-major (U.S. first sergeant).
 Senior centurions, known as primi ordinis ("of the first order"), consisted of the five commanders of the double-strength centuriae of the First Cohort (160 men each); and the nine pilus prior centurions (commanders of the 1st centuria of each cohort), who in the field are generally presumed by scholars to have been the actual (though not official) commanders of their whole cohort of 480 men, equivalent to a modern battalion.
 A senior centurion is thus likened to a British regimental sergeant-major (U.S. command sergeant major), the most senior non-commissioned officer in a battalion.
 The primus pilus, the chief centurion of the legion, has no clear parallel.